vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

-gentlemen, went in his un-ofhcial Capacity and on his own account, to Mr. Tilak and proposed that he intended' to arrange for a meeting that night between Mr. Tilak and Mr. Gokhale at the residence of a leading Con- gressman to settle the diSerences.
+gentlemen, went in his un-ofhcial Capacity and on his own account, to Mr. Tilak and proposed that he intended' to arrange for a meeting that night between Mr. Tilak and Mr. Gokhale at the residence of a leading Con###gressman to settle the diSerences.
 Mr. Tilak agreed and requested Mr. Chunilal if an interview could be arranged, to fix the time in consultation with Mr. Gokhale adding that he (Mr. Tilak) would be glad to be present